-The need for flexibility.
+■ The need for flexibility.
 State policies or collective-bargaining agreements that mandate lockstep salary schedules and tie funding to specific positions must be set aside to enable teacher pay to reflect the sort of role differentiation described above.
 Of particular importance are three kinds of flexibility: (a) the ability to pay excellent teachers more for educating a larger number of students successfully; (b) the flexibility to employ people not on the teacher salary schedule to perform roles such as monitoring digital-learning labs, tutoring, or performing parts of remote instruction, rather than requiring the use of licensed teachers for such duties; and (c) the ability to make school funding flexible more generally, enabling schools to allocate funds to different kinds of staff and technology to meet students' needs.
 Item (a) is in part a matter of simple fairness to excellent teachers, but also a key to starting the potential virtuous cycle of expanded great teacher reach, leading to greater pay and career opportunities, leading to higher levels of retention and attraction of new high-caliber entrants.
 Items (b) and (c) are vital to unlocking the funds needed to make (a) possible.

-- Meshing with the evolving finance system.
-Working papers in this series-"School Finance in the Digital Learning Era" and the forthcoming (tentatively titled) "A Performance-Based Funding Model in Action"-address how school-finance systems need to change in the digital age.
-If, as some proponents have suggested, finance for digital learning moves toward a system in which providers are paid (either in full or in part) only if their students succeed, then providers will need to design teacher-compensation systems to align incentives.
-Outcome-based funding can encourage effective use of both digital learning and the adults accountable for its success. - Creating a market for teacher talent.
+- Evolving finance systems and teacher compensation.
+Chapter four of this volume-"School Finance in the Digital Learning Era"-addresses how school-finance systems need to change in the digital age.
+If, following the suggestion of some proponents, finance for digital learning moves toward a system in which providers are paid (either in full or in part) only if their students succeed, then providers will need to design teacher-compensation systems to align incentives.
+Outcome-based funding can encourage effective use of both digital learning and the adults accountable for its success. - The market for teacher talent.
 The rise of remote and boundless instruction opens up the possibility of a national, or international, market for teaching talent.
 Especially if finance systems shift to rewarding providers for results, excellent teachers-in-person and online-will become increasingly valuable financially, and they should be able to leverage that value into higher compensation for themselves.
 Whether they are providing remote instruction to specific groups of students, converting their teaching talent into boundlessly available resources like video recordings or smart software, or using digital instruction to extend their reach in-person, top teachers should have expanded earning opportunity.
 How all this will sort out in the marketplace is, of course, uncertain.
 The most well-known provider of video instruction, the Khan Academy, currently provides all its content free of charge and covers costs with philanthropy.
-In Korea, where teaching excellence is revered, super-instructors can earn six or seven figures.
-Enabling great U.S. teachers to earn what they are worth to society may be necessary to scale up a sustainable national marketplace for great teachers.
+In Korea, where teaching excellence is revered, superinstructors can earn six or seven figures.
+42 Enabling great U.S. teachers to earn what they are worth to society may be necessary in order to scale up a sustainable national marketplace for great teachers.